How do I find an internship?

 The first step is to contact Dr. Bob Stelzer or Dr. Sabrina Mueller-Spitz to arrange a meeting.
 At this meeting, you will be given an internship application.
 Return the completed application to either Dr. Stelzer or Mueller-Spitz.
 We will then send a form to your prospective employer that includes questions about the type of work you would be doing during the internship and how it would relate to your knowledge of biology.

-After we receive a satisfactorily-completed form, we will ask that you visit Connie Whittaker, the program assistant in the biology and microbiology office (HS 142).
-With our approval, Mrs. Whittaker can enroll you in Bio 300 or Bio 301.
+After we receive a satisfactorily-completed form, we will ask that you visit the Biology office (HS 142).
+With our approval, the office can enroll you in Bio 300 or Bio 301.